What is a dental restoration?

 What is periodontal disease?

 Periodontal disease is the clinical name for gum disease, which affects not only your gums but also the periodontal tissues that support your teeth roots.
 In severe cases, it can also affect the density of your jawbone, making periodontal disease the number-one cause of adult tooth loss.
 Periodontal disease occurs in stages; it begins when oral bacteria infect your gums and cause rampant inflammation–a condition called gingivitis.
-As it progresses, gum infection progresses into gum disease, including more severe inflammation, the destruction of your gum tissues, and more.
+If untreated, gum infection progresses into gum disease, including more severe inflammation, the destruction of your gum tissues, and more.
 If detected early, gingivitis may be reversed with timely scaling and root planing.
 However, if periodontal disease has developed, then you may also need more involved periodontal maintenance to control the condition and reduce your risks of tooth loss.

 What are dentures?